mutisyag/ozone/doc/workflow.md

 ## Versioning of submissions

-The ORS shall implement versioning of reported data, meaning that whenever a set of data is passed to a different state or responsible, a copy is kept in the archive.
+The ORS shall implement versioning of reported data, meaning that whenever a set of data is submitted, a copy of it is kept in the archive.
 We will refer to these copies as _submissions_ and the term should be understood as a version of the reported data at a particular point in time.

 Each submission can be viewed and manipulated independently.